Soft-prompt Tuning for Large Language Models to Evaluate Bias: Results

-Reported alongside FPR gap measured for each model size is the confidence interval associated with that gap.
-For each group, Table \ref{tab:sexuality_stat_sig_gap_counts} displays the net number of times the gap was below and above zero, at 95\% confidence.
-That is, for each significant gaps below zero we subtract one, while one is added for significant gaps above zero.
-Values colored in red indicate the direction of the significant gaps that are considered harmful, while those in green denote potentially favourable treatment by the models.
-For both the \textit{asexual} and \textit{homosexual} protected groups, the experimental results strongly indicate the potential harmful bias for both datasets.
-However, as previously discussed, the evidence is mixed for the \textit{heterosexual} group with respect to the two gaps.\\ \textbf{Age:} As with the sensitive attribute of sexuality, discussed in the previous section, the FPR gaps for protected groups belonging to the age attribute are analyzed in this section.
-Figure \ref{fig:age_positive_FPR} shows the FPR measured for the positive class.
-When considering results from the SST-5 dataset, a marked favourable increase in this FPR is present for the \textit{adult} group while an unfavourable decrease is observed for examples from the \textit{old} group.
-Interestingly, this trend is, at best, weakly present for the SemEval dataset.
-On the other hand, when considering the measurements in Figure \ref{fig:age_positive_FPR}, the \textit{adult} group is impacted by errors casting them in a negative light at a significantly lower rate than the other groups for the SemEval dataset.
-In addition, the \textit{old} and \textit{young} groups appear to suffer from an elevated probability of such errors, though the gaps are not significant when the confidence intervals are considered.
-The gaps observed for the SST-5 dataset are much less consistent.
-In both cases, there is agreement as to which groups suffer or benefit from model bias.
-However, the way in which the bias is manifested is slightly different depending on the prompt-tuning dataset specific to the downstream task.
+The FPR Gaps for protected groups belonging to the age attribute are analyzed in this section.
+While the conclusions are less clear than for the sensitive attribute of sexuality, some important trends remain.
+Figure \ref{fig:age_positive_FPR} shows the FPR Gap measured for the positive class.
+When considering results from the SemEval dataset, a marked decrease in FPR is present for the \textit{old} group of examples.
+This trend is also present for the SST-5 dataset, though it is weaker.
+On the other hand, when considering the measurements in Figure \ref{fig:age_negative_FPR}, the \textit{adult} group is impacted by errors casting them in a negative light at a significantly lower rate than the other groups for the SemEval dataset.
+In addition, the \textit{old} and \textit{young} groups generally suffer from an elevated probability of such errors, though the gaps are not always statistically significant when confidence intervals are considered.
+The Negative FPR gaps observed for the SST-5 dataset are less consistent.
+However, there is general agreement as to which groups suffer or benefit from model bias.
+That is, examples from the \textit{adult} group are favoured and those from the \textit{young} group receive unfavourable errors, though the way in which the bias is manifested is slightly different depending on the underlying prompt-tuning dataset.
 Table \ref{tab:sexuality_stat_sig_gap_counts} reinforces this conclusion.
 Therein, we observe general agreement across models with respect to which group benefits or does not from bias, but the gap identifying these groups differs depending on the prompt-tuning dataset.

+In Appendix \ref{disability_plots_appendix}, additional FPR gap results are presented for the sensitive attribute of disability.
+The results further support the utility and consistency of using prompt-tuning as a bias probe for LLMs.
+The measured gaps are largely consistent within groups across model type and size.
+Furthermore, many of the measured gaps are significant.